 Push notifications are often used to add a layer of security to passwords.
 But they’re often backed by faulty technology that enables push notification attacks.

-1. Implement a mobile authentication system built on public-key cryptography
+1. Implement public-key cryptography

 Public key cryptography ensures that the secret or private key needed to authenticate never leaves the user’s device.
 The secret isn’t known by the server nor sent over.
 Even if the server’s authentication database leaks, bad actors can’t impersonate a customer.
-Public key cryptography thus reduces the risk of a cybercriminal obtaining a private key.
+Public key cryptography reduces the risk of a cybercriminal obtaining a private key.

 It also eliminates the necessity for passwords and OTPs.
 A password is checked against a stored hash of the password saved on the server.
 If an attacker gains access to the server and password database, they can easily get access to an account.